caicedocc/Ads1015_esp8266/README.md

 int16_t   readConversion();
 ```

-To convert this code into voltage you have to multiply it by the corresponding least significant bit size (LSB).
+To convert this code into voltage you have to multiply by its corresponding least significant bit size (LSB).
 This multiplier factor is stored in the following definitions:

 - `LSB_6144`      +/-6.144V
 - `LSB_4096`      +/-4.096V